 - Death benefit “safety net” (which is received income tax-free by the beneficiary)

 - Growth limitations (such as caps, participation rates, and/or spreads)

 The Best IUL Insurance Companies

 Many insurance companies offer indexed universal life.
-But some may be better than others, depending on your health condition and what you are looking for in an IUL policy (such as premium amount and choice of underlying indexes to track).
+But some may be better than others, depending on your health condition and what you are looking for in an IUL policy (such as the premium amount and choice of underlying indexes to track).

 See our full best life insurance carriers page here.

 We offer IULs from over 30 companies, but these are the best IUL companies currently:

 One crucial factor to consider when choosing an indexed universal life policy is the financial strength and stability of the insurer.
 You can determine this by reviewing the ratings the insurance carrier has received from A.M.
 Best, Standard & Poor’s, Fitch, and/or Moody’s Investor Services.

 Working with an independent life insurance agent like an Insurance Geek can help you to narrow down which IUL policy and insurance carrier is right for you.
 They can also help you to understand how the plan will work so that you know what to anticipate.

 In addition, because independent insurance agents can go out into the marketplace and find the plan and insurance company that is right for you, it can better ensure that this retirement saving income-generating strategy more closely fits your specific goals and planning.